anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

 #### 2.7.3.1 Test Categories
 The following five test categories have been identified as **minimal testing required** to verify NFVI interoperability to satisfy the needs of VNF developer teams.
  1. Baremetal validation: To validate control and compute nodes hardware
- 2. VNF Interoperability: After VNFs are on-boarded, openstack resources like Tenant, Network (L2/L3), CPU Pining, security policies, Affinity anti-affinity roles and flavors etc. would be validated.
+ 2. VNF Interoperability: After VNFs are on-boarded, Openstack resources like Tenant, Network (L2/L3), CPU Pining, security policies, Affinity anti-affinity roles and flavors etc. would be validated.
  3. Compute components: Validate VMs status and connectivity result after performing each of listed steps.
 Best candidate for this testing would be identify compute node that holds VMs which has L2 and L3 connectivity.
  4. Control plane components: Validations for RabbitMQ, Ceph, MariaDB etc. and OpenStack components like Nova/Glance/Heat etc. APIs.
  5. Security: Validation for use RBAC roles and user group policies.
 See [Chapter 7](./chapter07.md) for complete list.